Chapter Twenty One

 Ellen, “We got away clean, too bad we couldn’t get another shot at more cash.
 Guess I don’t need to get greedy.”

 Mani, “Even if there was more at the house, we had no way in.
 And if we’d have figured out there was cash when they went to the airport and took it, they wouldn’t have sent the cash to the beach.
-If the count is right, we got the bigger shipment.”
+If the count is right, we got the about the same amount either way.”

 Ellen, “All true, not like we need the money, seems wrong to leave it to the drug guys.
-I imagine they family isn’t going to run out anytime soon.”
+I imagine the Calderon family isn’t going to run out anytime soon.”

 Katya, “No, they are set, grown children and nephews run legitimate businesses, and if they are smart they all go on to a more legitimate life, which would make the women happy.
 I think, though, that some of the men will not be able to resist continuing.
 They still have Colombian connections, still have dealers.
 It will be confusing for a while, trying to figure out who did it.
 Five men dead at the compound, they are going to start pointing fingers at the hired help.
 Or maybe there was ambitious family member.
 Many men will die while they search for answers to unanswerable questions.”